tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Answer (tchan49−stat6250): The MOD function returns the remainder of the division of elements of the first argument by elements of the second argument.
 - Question (aamiri2-stat6250): Is there a particular reason why Computer Science graduates from universities cannot answer the basic programming interview questions?
 - *Question* (cli19−stat6250): Is there a way in SAS to view all/other the built-in functions available for us to use?
-- Question (ilankham−stat6250):Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?
 - Question (pcheng14−stat6250):What kind of the question could I use mod function in SAS?